mob-sakai/SoftMaskForUGUI/Packages/src/README.md

     - ⚠️ This will apply the changes to all assets in the project.
     - For details, please see [Upgrade All Assets For V3](#-upgrade-all-assets-for-v3).

+> [!IMPORTANT]
+> - The setting file is usually saved in `Assets/ProjectSettings/UISoftMaskProjectSettings.asset`.
+Include this file in your version control system.
+> - The setting file is automatically added as a preloaded asset in `ProjectSettings/ProjectSettings.asset`.

 <br><br>

 ### Usage with Scripts